openstack/charm-ceph-iscsi/README.md

 **Notes**:

-* Deploying four ceph-iscsi units is theoretical possible but it is not an officially supported configuration.
+* Deploying four ceph-iscsi units is theoretically possible but it is not an officially supported configuration.

 * The ceph-iscsi application cannot be containerised.